- Undergraduate Program

 MFA, University of California, San Diego

 Ken is a playwright whose work has been produced and developed at theatres across the country and internationally.
-His current play, Halftime with Don, just received a National New Play Network Rolling World Premiere, which included three different productions of the play in the 2017-18 calendar year.
-Previous productions include, among others, The Catch (The Denver Center Theatre Company), Fire in the Garden (Indiana Repertory Theatre), The As If Body Loop (Humana Festival of New American Plays), and Arrangements (Atlantic Theatre Company).
-His collaborative/ensemble-created work includes Memorabilia (Alliance Theatre), Hominid (Out of Hand Theatre/Theatre Emory/Oerol Festival Netherlands) and Stadium 360 (Out of Hand Theatre).
+Ken’s most recent productions include his solo play, Fire in the Garden, which has been produced online over the past two years at the Warehouse Theatre, and at NJ Rep and United Solo International Solo Theatre Festival (both starring Sean Astin).
+Previous productions include, among others, Halftime with Don, which received a National New Play Network Rolling World Premiere - three different productions of the play in the calendar year, The Catch (The Denver Center Theatre Company), The As If Body Loop (Humana Festival of New American Plays), seal boy at American Academy of Dramatic Arts, and Arrangements (Atlantic Theatre Company).
+His collaborative/ensemble-created work includes Memorabilia (Alliance Theatre) and Hominid (Out of Hand Theatre/Theatre Emory/Oerol Festival Netherlands).

 Organizations who have commissioned Ken's work include the San Francisco Museum of Modern Art, Arena Stage, the Alliance Theatre, Actors Theatre of Louisville, Theatre Emory, Out of Hand Theatre, and South Coast Repertory Theatre.

-He has taught at, among others, University of California San Diego (UCSD), Emory University, and Indiana University (Head of the MFA in Playwriting).
+Prior to Stony Brook University, Ken taught at, among others, University of California San Diego (UCSD), Emory University, and Indiana University (Head of the MFA in Playwriting).

 For more information on his plays and teaching: www.kenweitzman.com